shaojwa/prog/english.md

 #### violation
 This is in violation of the POSIX threads specification

+#### without
+Without options, the status of all active jobs is displayed.

 #### wall
 wall message: the mssage sent by command wall